Ghazi ud-Din Khan Feroze Jung I: Family

 Emperor Aurangzeb took an active interest in cultivating Ghaziuddin Khan and his family, perhaps in an effort to gain an ultra-loyal group of nobles.
 Upon Ghaziuddin's arrival in India, Aurangzeb arranged him a prestigious marriage to Safiya Khanum, daughter of renowned Mughal wazir Saadullah Khan.
 This honor was in addition to several promotions his father Abid Khan had received prior.
 The marriage took place in 1670; their first son was Chin Qilich Khan (born Mir Qamaruddin), who Aurangzeb personally named and mentored.
 He went on to become a major noble of the court, later becoming the first Nizam and founder of Hyderabad State.
-Ghaziuddin Khan was first cousins with noble Muhammad Amin Khan, who was promoted to the high-ranking position of sadr-us-sudr during Aurangzeb's reign, and later became wazir (prime minister) of the empire.
+Ghaziuddin Khan was first cousins with noble Muhammad Amin Khan, who was promoted to the high-ranking position of sadr-us-sudur during Aurangzeb's reign, and later became wazir (prime minister) of the empire.
 Ghaziuddin Khan also had two other sons: Hamid Khan Bahadur and Rahimuddin Khan.

-Philanthropy

-In 1690s, through religious endowment he founded a madarsa, Madrasa Ghaziuddin Khan after him.

-Ghaziuddin complex

-The Ghaziuddin Khan complex or the Madrasa Ghaziuddin in Old Delhi located adjacent to New Delhi railway station on the Ajmeri Gate side consists of the mosque and tomb of Ghazi ud-Din Khan Feroze Jung I and the Anglo Arabic Senior Secondary School.
-Previously a madrasa functioned here.
-Over the decades different educational institutions have functioned from here.

-Madrasa Ghaziuddin Khan became the historic and influential Delhi College which eventually paved way for the present Zakir Hussain College (University of Delhi), which in 1986, shifted to a new building outside Turkman Gate, the old structure in the Madrasa Ghaziuddin complex, still houses a hostel for the college and also has his Ghaziuddin's mausoleum.
+Patronage

+Around the turn of the 18th century, Ghaziuddin Khan founded a madrasa complex today located in Old Delhi, near the Ajmeri Gate.
+The madrasa was one of Delhi's three main madrasas during the reign of Mughal emperor Bahadur Shah I. It shut down in the 1790s and reopened in 1792 through the patronage of Delhi's wealthy Muslim class.
+It went on to house colonial education institutions, namely Delhi College and then the Anglo-Arabic school.
+Since 1948, the building has been in use by Zakir Husain Delhi College.
+The madrasa complex exemplifies late Mughal architecture, and is one of the few surviving madrasas dating to the Mughal period.